Anjelica Huston: Relationships

 In 1969, at age 17, Huston began dating photographer Bob Richardson, then 41; they lived together from that year until March 1973.
 A month later, she met Jack Nicholson at his 36th birthday party, and the pair started an on-again, off-again relationship that lasted until 1990, when the media reported he had fathered a child with Rebecca Broussard.
 During a break from Nicholson in the late 1970s, Huston was involved with Ryan O'Neal, who allegedly assaulted her.

 On May 23, 1992, Huston married sculptor Robert Graham, following a courtship of almost two years.
-The couple lived in a three-story house, designed by Graham, at 69 Windward Avenue in Venice, California, until his death on December 27, 2008.
-She does not have any children, and stated in a Lifetime Intimate Portrait that she's tried to have a baby on several occasions.
+The couple lived in a three-story house, designed by Graham in Venice, California, until his death on December 27, 2008.
+She does not have any children, but stated in a Lifetime Intimate Portrait that she had tried to have a baby on several occasions.

 In her memoirs, Huston confirmed romances with James Fox, David Bailey and Prince Albert of Monaco.
 She also acknowledged an affair during the shooting of Ever After: A Cinderella Story (1998), with a married man known simply as Dolyn in the book.

-In a 2013 interview with Larry King, Huston said she did not have a lover nor does she look for one.
+In a 2013 interview with Larry King, Huston said she did not have a lover and was not looking for one.

+Health

+In April 2025, Huston revealed that she was diagnosed with cancer in 2019 and was now 4 years cancer-free.